peteroupc/html3dutil/doc/tutorial-glmath.md

 for the cross product of the two vectors (A minus C) and (B minus C), in that order.

-The resulting cross product is that triangle's _normal_.
+The resulting cross product is that triangle's _normal_ (a vector that points away from the triangle's surface).
 For each normal to point outward, as it usually is, each triangle should be oriented counterclockwise for right-handed coordinate systems and clockwise for left-handed systems.
+A triangle with an outward-pointing normal is called a _front face_, and any other triangle is a _back face_.
 [Back to documentation index.](index.md)